Learning with Density Matrices and Random Features: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section we perform some experiments to evaluate the performance of the proposed methods in different benchmark tasks.
 The experiments are organized in three subsections: density estimation evaluation, classification evaluation and ordinal regression evaluation.
+The source code of the methods and the scripts of the experiments are available at \url{https://drive.google.com/drive/folders/16pHMLjIvr6v1zY6cMvo11EqMAMqjn3Xa} as Jupyter notebooks.